DAddYE/model/README.md

 General purpose utilities for the go `struct`.

-It uses `reflect`, however we cache it when you allocate the `model`.
+It uses `reflect`, however we cache the result when you allocate the `model`.

 ## Install